 Ambulatory Hook Phlebectomy is generally recommended for patients who suffer from painful varicose veins that protrude from the surface of the lower extremities.

-About The Ambulatory Hook Phlebectomy Procedure
+The Ambulatory Hook Phlebectomy Procedure

-Compared to traditional vein stripping methods, an ambulatory phlebectomy is a varicose vein treatment option that can be performed in-office under local anesthesia, and in most cases requires only one visit to complete.
+Compared to traditional vein stripping methods, an ambulatory phlebectomy is a varicose vein treatment option that can be performed in-office under local anesthesia and in most cases, requires only one visit to complete.

 The ambulatory phlebectomy procedure uses micro-extraction hooks to remove varicose veins through a very small incision.
 After successful removal, patients are fitted with a compression bandage that is worn for two weeks – helping to minimize swelling and discomfort and allow for proper healing.